Club/Organization Re-Registration Requirements

 Process Opens: April 20, 2020, 9am

-Submission Deadline: July 15, 2020, 8am. ** NOTE : Initial submissions will be NOT be accepted after this point. **
+Extended Submission Deadline: July 27, 2020, 8am. ** NOTE : Initial submissions will be accepted on a case-by-case basis after this point . **

-Final Revision Deadline: August 13, 2020, 8am. ** NOTE : Revised submissions will be NOT be accepted after this point. **
+Final Revision Deadline: August 13, 2020, 8am. ** NOTE : Revised submissions will be accepted on a case-by-case basis after this point . **

 ** NOTE : Approvals will be done on a rolling basis, however registrations cannot be approved until Spring 2020 grades are available.**